rocksoftcode/angular-progress-bar/README.md

 npm start
 ```

-You'll have a servdr running locally on port 8000.
+You'll have a server running locally on port 8000.